Page 9: Historical Events In March - 17

 1983 9th People's Choice Awards on March - 17.

-1985 Brian Mulroney 1939- welcomes President Ronald Reagan to a Canada-US Summit meeting in the Chateau Frontenac; called the Shamrock Summit because of their common Irish ancestry and the date - St. Patrick's Day on this day in history.
+1985 Brian Mulroney 1939- welcomes President Ronald Reagan to a Canada-US Summit meeting in the Chateau Frontenac; called the Shamrock Summit because of their common Irish ancestry and the date - St. Patrick's Day on March - 17.

 1985 On March - 17 iBM surprised the computer industry by announcing the termination of its PC Jr., a watered-down version of its popular IBM PC